Love Park (Toronto): Project site

 Love Park's site is the former plot of the York-Bay-Yonge eastbound off-ramp of the Gardiner Expressway.
 The off-ramp was removed in 2016–2017 to reclaim the space for the community by allowing for the widening of Harbour Street to improve pedestrian and cyclist access to the waterfront.
 The allotted space is 2 acre in the Financial District of the Toronto harbourfront.
 The allotted budget for the construction of the park is approximately million.
 The project was planned to break ground in 2019 though due to delays was not started until 2021.

 Design

 Love Park was designed by CCxA (formerly Claude Cormier + associes) landscape architects based in Montreal.
 They worked with gh3*, an architecture firm in Toronto.
 “The park was designed to be an alter ego for its surroundings of large and reflective glass-clad structures.”
 The design of Love Park follows a classic design strategy with a central water installation surrounded by lush green spaces.
 This strategy is reflected in parks and installations around the world and has been utilized for generations.
 This design strategy is also seen in Natrel Rink, Nathan Phillips Square, and Paul Quarrington Ice Rink and Splash Pad.
-These are three public spaces that are in close proximity to Love Park and similarly have central water features.
+These are three public spaces that are near Love Park and similarly have central water features.
 Love Park is a continuation of Toronto's efforts to revitalize its harbourfront community and bring green spaces to areas dominated by skyscrapers.